 - You get a PPP loan.

-- During the eight weeks after loan disbursement (or a similar alternative period we will describe in a moment), you spend it on specific items, primarily payroll.
+- During the covered period (which we’ll describe in a moment), you spend it on specific items, primarily payroll.

-- After the eight weeks, you apply for forgiveness with your lender and provide required documentation.
+- You apply for forgiveness with your lender and provide required documentation.

 - The lender has up to 60 days to respond to your request for forgiveness, and ideally agrees and the balance is forgiven.

-- Any balance not forgiven will become a loan at 1% for up to 2 years.
+- Any balance not forgiven will become a loan at 1% for 5 years (or 2 years for loans made before June 5, 2020).

 We’ll go into more details in this article.